Sharing is caring!

 “All in all, I’m just amazed that Hypnobabies helped me to have the birth I had hoped for (and the birth I didn’t get to experience with my first non-Hypnobabies baby, also induced), just in a package that looked different than what I expected.”

 Last week, after several non-reassuring NSTs and slightly elevated blood pressure, I agreed to go to L&D for extended monitoring.
 All the midwives and nurses thought I’d be sent home soon, but things still didn’t look good there.
 We had very low scores on several Bio Physical Profiles, and were told that our baby showed no signs of practice breathing or fine motor movements.
 Docs and midwives were worried this was a sign of placenta beginning to fail, along with the rising BP.
 We couldn’t go home knowing that our baby might not be okay, and that day at 37 weeks we decided on induction to avoid any emergency measures.
-I had told my husband to stay home, not anticipating this outcome, and used my Fear Clearing track (To help release any last minute fear) and the Deepening track to calm myself and deepen my hypnosis after a good cry on the phone with him.
+I had told my husband to stay home, not anticipating this outcome, and used my Fear Clearing track (Hypnobabies hypnosis track to help release any last minute fear) and the Deepening track (Hypnobabies hypnosis track to go much deeper into hypnosis) to calm myself and deepen my hypnosis after a good cry on the phone with him.
 He kept reminding me that we would get to meet baby Eli soon, and that it would be an amazing experience no matter what as he got himself to the hospital.

 By evening I had progressed (didn’t want to know how much), but not enough to be in active birthing time.
 We agreed to have the midwife release my waters, since there was concern about continued Pitocin.
 We were told that for a second child, this was likely to cause a natural release of oxytocin which could help me into transformation.
-Reluctantly, I agreed to this plan, asking for extra time to get into hypnosis (I used the Come Out Baby track several times at this point, then Deepening for the procedure) and for them to let me stay in hypnosis, giving a thumbs up when ready.
+Reluctantly, I agreed to this plan, asking for extra time to get into hypnosis (I used the Come Out Baby track (Hypnobabies hypnosis track to encourage baby to be born) several times at this point, then Deepening for the procedure) and for them to let me stay in hypnosis, giving a thumbs up when ready.
 Again, just pressure.

 The release of my waters instantly pushed me into transformation.
 Retrospectively, I wish they’d have cut off the Pitocin (they cut it in half) because things got very intense very quickly.
 After about an hour, I felt I was losing focus on hypnosis and asked to try nitrous or an epidural due to the intensity.
 I was conflicted because I wasn’t sure if this was sabotaging my months of Hypnobabies practice, but I truly felt that I was losing my capacity to focus and be present for my baby’s birth.
 Additionally, I had developed a splitting migraine (my body’s reaction to birthing time with both my babies) which was impacting my focus.
 Nitrous helped but I didn’t like how dopey I felt, and wasn’t able to feel present and couldn’t focus on my tracks.
 The anesthesiologist was amazing, honoring my request for as mild of an epidural as possible.
 In contrast to my first non-hypnobabies birth, the epidural only took some of the intensity away – I could still feel everything!